Diabetes Education Services

 Although serious, diabetes is a manageable disease.
 Overlake’s Diabetes Education Services team teaches you how to manage your diabetes to help you lead a healthy life and reduce the risk of complications.

-The Diabetes Education Team
+Your Diabetes Education Team

-Overlake Medical Center's Diabetes Education Services has been Recognized by the American Diabetes Association for Quality Self-Management Education.* Our team approach to care is designed to help adults, their friends, support persons and family members learn and practice the skills needed to manage and control their diabetes.
+Overlake Medical Center's Diabetes Education Services has been recognized by the American Diabetes Association for Quality Self-Management Education.* Our team approach to care is designed to help adults, their friends, support persons and family members learn and practice the skills needed to manage and control their diabetes.

 Our team consists of registered nurses and dietitians that are Certified Diabetes Educators (CDEs).
 In addition, other healthcare providers, such as pharmacists, are available to provide additional education specific to diabetes self-management.
 The diabetes education team provides comprehensive information to help you manage your diabetes.

 - What to eat

 - Medication management